5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 This needs some explanation:

 1. `\N` is the same as a `.`: it matches all characters but the end-of-line character.
-The difference is when `('DotAll' 1)` is specified; that would make the `.` match any character _including the end-of-line character_ while `\N` will not match the end-of-line character no matter what the setting of `DotAll` actually is.
+It's different when `('DotAll' 1)` is specified: that would make the `.` match any character _including the end-of-line character_ while `\N` will not match the end-of-line character no matter what the setting of `DotAll` actually is.

-   That might make sense for the third search pattern (`foo`) but it would under certain circumstances stop the first two search patterns from working as expected.
+   Setting `('DotAll' 1)` might make sense for the third search pattern (`foo`) but it would under certain circumstances stop the first two search patterns from working, therefore we _must_ use the `\N` syntax for those patterns.

    We will come back to this soon  when it will become apparent why we have to use `\N` here rather than the dot.